Stolen in the UK

 How do we Protect Them

-At the highest level this means controlling network access and device use, using security software to protect data, encrypting sensitive data, at rest and in transit, managing protective technology to ensure the security and resilience of systems and assets are consistent with organizational policies, procedures, and agreements and regularly training staff on their critical role in maintaining cyber security for the organisation.
+At the highest level this means controlling network access and device use, using security software to protect data, encrypting sensitive data, at rest and in transit, managing protective technology to ensure the security and resilience of systems and assets are consistent with organisational policies, procedures, and agreements and regularly training staff on their critical role in maintaining cyber security for the organisation.

 IMPROVING YOUR CYBER SECURITY #4

-Detection & Recovery
+Detection, Response & Recovery

 IMPROVING YOUR CYBER SECURITY #5